 The circular design of the main retreat area and the cabanas.
 Our brains like curvy designs, as they reflect nature.

 Nine days was the perfect number – 3 to get used to the surroundings, 3 to make the most of them & then 3 to wrap up & wind down.
 This also allowed for a few days to discover the rest of Sri Lanka & to round up the holiday to two weeks.

-That no one taught me how to tie my sarong properly.
+I regret that even though I was given a sarong, no one taught me how to tie it properly … as you can see, below.
 I blame it on not having a full length mirror.
 It was only when I travelled on to Galle that an Indian man in the trendy Barefoot Ceylon craft shop taught me how to do it… too late for the photo below, taken at a local temple.